Universal communication part I: modulo additive channels: Conclusion

 It announces the end of the block and decodes the bits matching codeword index $m$ if the termination condition is satisfied with respect to codeword $m$ (where ties can be broken arbitrarily), and does not terminate the block if the condition fails for all codewords.

-Regarding the termination condition (\ref{eq:materm_condition}) note that the LHS starts from a negative value and increases linearly at a rate of $\log |\mathcal{X}|$ bits per symbol, while the RHS starts from a non-negative value, but for a compressible noise sequence, it is expected to increase at a rate slower than $\log |\mathcal{X}|$ bits per symbol, therefore if the noise sequence is compressible and the block length $n$ is large enough, the condition will eventually be met.
-The scheme suggested above differs from the previously proposed scheme \cite{YL_individual_full} mainly in the fact the termination and decoding condition involves the entire past, rather than just the symbols in the current block.
+Regarding the termination condition (\ref{eq:materm_condition}) note that the RHS starts from a negative value and increases linearly at a rate of $\log |\mathcal{X}|$ bits per symbol, while the LHS starts from a non-negative value, but for a compressible noise sequence, it is expected to increase at a rate slower than $\log |\mathcal{X}|$ bits per symbol, therefore if the noise sequence is compressible and the block length $n$ is large enough, the condition will eventually be met.